shashank311/virtual-assistant/README.md

 # virtual-assistant
-# create a virtual desktop assistant using python and its modules where it listens to the user's commands
+# created a virtual desktop assistant using python and its modules where it listens to the user's commands
 #and performs specific tasks.
 Used libraries like pyttsx3, soeechRecognition, pyaudio, pyjokes, smtplib, etc.
 #here are some taskss that Virtual assistant can perform-
 - tells current date and time